AzureCosmosDB/data-migration-desktop-tool/Extensions/Json/README.md

 ## Settings

-Source does not require any formatter specific settings.
-Sink supports an optional `Indented` parameter (`false` by default) and an optional `IncludeNullFields` parameter (`false` by default) to control the formatting of the JSON output.
 See storage extension documentation for any storage specific settings needed ([ex.
 File Storage](../../Interfaces/Cosmos.DataTransfer.Common/README.md)).

 ### Source

+Source does not require any formatter specific settings.

 ```json
 {